-- By Telephone - if you do not have access to the internet, are unable to use the internet to apply, or do not have anyone who can make an application on the online portal on your behalf, a telephone application service will be available from 11 October 2021.
-The telephone number will be published in advance of this date.
-The telephone service will also close on Monday 25 October 2021.
+- By Telephone - if you do not have access to the internet, are unable to use the internet to apply, or do not have anyone who can make an application on the online portal on your behalf, you can apply using the High Street Scheme telephone application service on 0800 046 8333.
+The telephone service opened on Monday 11 October and will close on Monday 25 October 2021.
 Making an application by telephone should take about 10 minutes to complete.

 Assistance with Applications

 If you are applying on the online portal, you can apply yourself (on your own or with assistance), or you can ask someone else to make an application on your behalf.
 If you do not have your own e-mail address or telephone number, you will need to ask someone to apply on your behalf.
 If you do ask someone to apply on your behalf, you will need to provide them with all of the personal details required to make an application.
 The person that you ask to apply for a Spend Local prepaid card on your behalf should be someone you trust.
 A person must not make an application on behalf of anyone else without their express permission, otherwise this may constitute fraud.